roarlyte1771/visual-testing/packages/vis/readme.md

 })
 ```

-Also note that you need to add `vitest.setup.ts` file to set up the test environment.
-You need to do that anyway when you set up [storybook] with [vitest].

 In `vitest.setup.ts`, you can use one of the presets to do the setup for you.
 You can also use the provided hooks to set up the test environment manually.